-In today's complex global environment, skilled professionals who possess both information technology and administrative management expertise are in high demand.
-The information technology and administrative and administrative management master of science (MS-ITAM) provides a one-year professional program degree for post baccalaureate students to develop essential skills and knowledge to enhance organization competitiveness.
-The MS-ITAM offers courses blending highdemand technical skills with high-demand soft skills.
-A cuttingedge, relevant curriculum prepares individuals the opportunity to learn critical skills for their ongoing professional success.
-The MS ITAM offers courses blending high-demand technical skills with high-demand soft skills. a cutting-edge, relevant curriculum prepares individuals for the opportunity to learn critical skills for their ongoing professional success.
-The MS-ITAM graduate program has a common core curriculum (26 credits) with three specialization areas (16 credits): 1) Administrative Management and 2) Information Technology and 3) Cybersecurity Management.
-The programs are three academic quarters plus summer quarter (46 credits).
+In today's complex global environment, skilled professionals who posses both information technology and administrative management expertise are in high demand.
+The information technology and administrative management master of science (MS-ITAM) provides a one-year professional program degree for post baccalaureate students to develop essential skills and knowledge to enhance organization competitiveness.
+The MS-ITAM offers courses blending high-demand technical skills with high-demand essential skills.
+A cutting-edge, relevant curriculum prepares individuals for the opportunity to learn critical skills and knowledge for their ongoing professional success.
+The MS-ITAM graduate program has a common core curriculum (28 credits) with four specialization areas (16 credits): 1) Administrative Management, 2) Information Technology, 3) Cybersecurity Management and 4) Structures of Data Analytics for IT Managers Specialization.
+The programs are three academic quarters plus summer quarter (48 credits).

 The administrative management specialization prepares students for critical decisions in leading organizational change, innovation, managing customer relationships, and integrating social informatics.
 The information technology specialization prepares students for critical decisions in sustainable IT, strategic management, IT security and enterprise analytics.
 The cybersecurity management specialization prepares students for cybersecurity fundamentals, policy and legal issues, risk management and continuity planning, and IT security.
+The data analytics specialization prepares students for critical decisions in data mining, data analysis, and data visualization.
 All specializations build on a common core foundation.
 The common core course work includes managerial communications, leadership and supervision, project management, research and statistical analysis of data, financial analysis in IT and administrative management, and administrative policy.
 These courses bridge the gap between information technology and administrative management while offering new perspectives on the impact of technological innovation on international operations and competitiveness of an enterprise.
 The cybersecurity management program builds on the core knowledge areas recommended by the National Security Administration, the International Standards Organization, and International Information Systems Security Certification Consortium.